 Strong US consumer is proof recession won't happen: El-Erian

-A recession is 'not going to happen'
+A recession is "not going to happen."

 Don't throw in the towel on the U.S. economy just yet.